OPEnSLab-OSU/ednaUI/docs/firmware-installation.md

 ### Clone Git Repository

-1. The following code clone development git repo to your local computer
+1. The following code clone development git repo to your local computer.
+Switch to the relavent branch based on the<a href="https://docs.google.com/document/d/1sNdii0bUCyOve2XvNgGPh8UOBXxFWxznv6qSIyuU9vA" target="_blank"> Sampler History Document</a>.
+The Master branch, which the repo is on by default, is the latest version.

     ```bash
     git clone https://github.com/OPEnSLab-OSU/ednaServer
     cd ednaServer
+    git checkout <branch>
     ```

 2. Initialize git submodule.
 This will pull in another git repo that the server relies on.